Home insurance in a shared apartment: how does it work?

 What is the legislation for home insurance for shared flats?

-• Civil liability coverage.
-This guarantee is valid if you cause moral, immoral, material and immaterial damages to a third party, and this, in an involuntary way.
-For example, the guarantee can be engaged if you set fire to the kitchen of your shared flat while preparing a meal, or if you injure one of your flatmates while rearranging your bedroom.
+• Civil liability coverage: This coverage comes into effect if you cause moral, physical, material, and immaterial damages to a third party unintentionally.
+For instance, the coverage can be invoked if you accidentally set the shared housing’s kitchen on fire while cooking a meal, or if you injure one of your roommates while rearranging your room.

-• Rental risk coverage.
-This insurance will cover the damages you will receive from a third party in the building in which you reside.
-For example, the guarantee can be engaged if you undergo water damage caused by the apartment above, if your building and your apartment is the victim of a fire, or if there is a gas and pipe explosion.
+• Tenants’ risk coverage: This insurance will cover the damages inflicted on you by a third party in the building where you reside.
+For example, the coverage can be activated if you suffer from water damage caused by the apartment above, if your building and apartment fall victim to a fire, or a gas or pipe explosion.

 How to choose your home insurance?

-Choosing a good home insurance is essential to protect your personal and the roommates’ belongings.
-This constitutes a guarantee for the housemates in case of jewels, works of art, computers and other multimedia objects’ theft, but also in case of destruction of your washing machine by a third party or of external disasters impacting your flat.
+Choosing a good home insurance is essential to protect your personal property and the property of the shared housing.
+This constitutes a guarantee for the occupants of the shared accommodation in case of jewels theft, works of art, computers and other multimedia objects, but also in case of destruction of your washing machine by a third party or of external disasters impacting your apartment.

 The benefits of coliving : everything is included

-Coliving facilitates their installation, their stay and above all, they have no additional expenses such as water, internet, gas, electricity and especially home insurance.
-Everything is included in the rent.
-The colivers will only have to appreciate the immensity of their apartment to start a new friendship with their roommates.
+Coliving simplifies their move-in, their stay, and most importantly, eliminates any additional expenses such as water, internet, gas, electricity, and especially home insurance.
+All of this is included in the rental price.
+The colivers need only appreciate the vastness of their apartment as they begin forging new friendships with their roommates.

-As far as Colivys is concerned, you should know that we do take care of the mandatory home insurance contract for an apartment.
-This is coveredin the price of your rent.
-It includes a multi-risk insurance that protects you against the following risks :
+As far as Colivys is concerned, you should know that we take care of the compulsory home insurance contract for an apartment.
+This is included in the price of your rent.
+It involves a multi-risk insurance that protects you against the following risks:

 • Natural disasters